department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 - As a noun: VA announced today that...
 - As a noun phrase ("VA facilities"): Some VA facilities in Texas are affected by Hurricane Florida.
 - As an adjective (modifying "task force"): The VA task force announced today...

+VA decision: This is a general, umbrella term for a claim decision made by VA.

 VA.gov: Treat it as a brand name and always capitalize "VA."
 Don't use "www.va.gov" as the name.
 -	**Like this:** Preview the new VA.gov.